You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively contrasts the living ("quick") with the dead ("dead") to imply an extreme or dangerous situation.
-The phrase is not literal, referring to life and death in a figurative context.
+The idiom is not literal, referring to life and death in a figurative context.

 Origin: